michaelrsweet/htmldoc/README.md

 # Introduction

-HTMLDOC is a program that reads HTML source files or web pages and generates corresponding HTML, PostScript, or PDF files with an optional table of contents.
+HTMLDOC is a program that reads HTML and Markdown source files or web pages and generates corresponding HTML, PostScript, or PDF files with an optional table of contents.

 HTMLDOC was developed in the 1990's as a documentation generator for my previous company, and has since seen a lot of usage as a report generator embedded in web